-To answer those questions, first, it's important to note that all foods are functional as they deliver physiological benefits including protein for muscle repair, carbohydrates for energy or vitamins and minerals for cell function.
-But in the 1980s, the Japanese government created a class of "functional foods" — conventional and modified foods that included additional health benefits beyond basic nutrition.
-Here in the U.S., while the Food and Drug Administration does regulate foods labeled as functional, it does not provide a legal definition of the term.
+Most foods are functional.
+Food may provide protein for muscle repair, carbohydrates for energy or vitamins and minerals for cell function.
+But in the 1980s, the Japanese government created a class of "functional foods" that included additional health benefits beyond those covered by basic nutrition.

-Meanwhile, the Academy of Nutrition and Dietetics defines functional foods as: "whole foods along with fortified, enriched or enhanced foods that have a potentially beneficial effect on health when consumed as part of a varied diet on a regular basis at effective levels based on significant standards of evidence."
+Functional foods cover a variety of foods.
+Minimally processed, whole foods along with fortified, enriched or enhanced foods, can all be functional foods.
+Generally, these foods have a potentially beneficial effect on health when consumed on a regular basis and at certain levels.

-They make a great snack, help you feel full and can help control blood sugar levels.
-Bonus: Nuts, including cashews and almonds, are high in magnesium, which can lower blood pressure.
-Almonds, pecans and walnuts can help lower cholesterol.
+They make a great snack, help you feel full and may help promote heart health.
+Bonus: most unsalted nuts, including cashews and almonds, are good sources of magnesium, which plays a role in managing blood pressure.

-Beans are another terrific source of fiber, as well as protein, potassium and folate.
+Beans provide dietary fiber, as well as protein, potassium and folate.
 While canned beans are fine, look for those with no salt added.
-If you do choose beans with salt added, rinse them before use, which removes a significant amount of sodium.
+If you do choose beans with salt added, rinse and drain them before use, which reduces sodium significantly.

-Whether you pick strawberries, cranberries, blueberries, raspberries or blackberries, berries in general are wonderful functional foods.
-Not only are they low in calories, their anthocyanin pigments, which give them color, offer health promoting benefits.
-If you can't get fresh berries, frozen unsweetened berries make a fine alternative.
+Whether you opt for strawberries, cranberries, blueberries, raspberries or blackberries, berries are wonderful functional foods.
+Not only are they low in calories, their anthocyanin pigments, which give them color, may offer health benefits.
+If you can't get fresh berries, frozen unsweetened berries are a healthful choice, too.